efrecon/concocter/README.md

 ```

 The test arranges to declare a variable that points at the content of the
-`concocter` main script and places a copy of the main script under the same
+`concocter` main script and places a mirror and reversed copy of the main script
-name, but in the `test` sub-directory. `slowprinter.tcl` slowly prints out the
+under the same name, but in the `test` sub-directory.
+This is achieved through
+calling a procedure that is sourced from an external file to exercise this
-content of the template-generated copy of the main script on the standard
+particular facility. `slowprinter.tcl` slowly prints out the content of the
+template-generated copy of the main script on the standard output.
+As the
-output.
-As the command increases logging, you should be able to witness whenever
+command increases logging, you should be able to witness whenever
-`concocter` tries to update the content of its variables at a regular pace.
+`concocter` tries to update the content of its variables at a regular pace (but
+does not succeeds in doing so since the content does not change between checks).